.

 I will start by showing you a selection of the best shoes for children who have one or both feet flat.
 These shoes have proven to be the most effective ones in improving a child’s walking gait and overall posture.

 The shoes below can fit children with medium (M), wide (W), and extra wide (XW) feet.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Are Any Other Shoe Choices Available?